Villebon-sur-Yvette: History

 Until 1056, the history of Villebon-sur-Yvette is related to that of Palaiseau.
 On this date, Fromand de Paris became the first lord of Villebon.
 Under the reign of his son, Aszo, the name Villabona was adopted in 1092.
 He built a farm on the current site of the castle.
 In 1196, Gautier of Villebon became Grand Chamberman of France.
 He was followed by Peter of Nemours, Bishop of Paris from 1208 to 1219.
 Lambert of Villebon left to follow the Eighth Crusade to Tunisia in 1270 with King Louis IX.

 In 1474, the area of Villebon became the property of the De Thou family.
 In 1512, Augustin of Thou had built in place of the existing residence a small Renaissance-style castle, today known as Henri IV House.
 In 1563 Nicolas de Thou, lord of Villebon and bishop of Chartres, obtained permission from King Charles IX to establish a weekly market, held every Thursday, and two fairs, on 27 September and 12 November, for which Villebon gained a certain amount of recognition.
 In 1587, it made build a vault with Villebon under the invocation of Saints Cosmas and Damian.

 In 1793, the Court of Appeal of Paris decided to separate Yvette from the two communities of Villebon and Palaiseau.

 The introduction of a rail-link to Paris at the beginning of the 20th century allowed Villebon, like its neighbors, to develop its industry and reputation as a tourist destination for Parisians.

 On 23 June 1920, the real estate company the School of Île-de-France, represented by Mr. Hawkins, a former pupil of the University of Cambridge acquired the castle, its dependences and the surrounding 100 hectares of forest and meadows for one million francs.

 In 1922, in order to avoid confusion with the commune of Villebon in the département of Eure-et-Loir, the commune adopted the name of Villebon-sur-Yvette, in reference to the nearby river.

 Population

-The inhabitants of Villebon-sur-Yvette are known as Villebonnais.
+The inhabitants of Villebon-sur-Yvette are known as Villebonnais in French.